andrewpuch/elasticsearch_examples/README.md

 Now let's insert some data!
 ---
 ```
-# We are going to insert two users just to show you how searching works.
+# We are going to insert three users just to show you how searching works.
 Here I am
 # actually telling elasticsearch what I want the ID of the document to be.
 You'll
-# see an ID of 1 and 2.
+# see an ID of 1, 2 and 3.
 If you do not specify this elasticsearch will create an ID
 # for you by default.
 Sometimes this is fine because if you are dealing with more big
 # data that has no relation the ID isn't too big of a worry.
 However in applications
 # where you want to constantly update the data in elasticsearch such as a social network